ACL Anthology Reference Corpus

-ACL Anthology Reference Corpus, Linguistic Data Consortium (LDC) catalog number LDC2009T29 and isbn 1-58563-531-6, is a digital archive of 10,291 research papers in computational linguistics sponsored by the Association for Computational Linguistics (ACL).
+ACL Anthology Reference Corpus is a digital archive of 10,291 research papers in computational linguistics sponsored by the Association for Computational Linguistics (ACL).
 Also available from the ACL, this release contains most of the papers that appear up to February 2007 in the web-based ACL Anthology, a dynamic repository that currently hosts over 16,500 articles drawn from a range of conferences and workshops as well as past issues of the Computational Linguistics journal.
 The ACL Anthology Reference Corpus is designed to be a standard, real-world digital collection testbed for experiments in bibliographic and bibliometric research.

 The ACL is the international scientific and professional society for scholars working on problems involving natural language and computation.
 Membership includes the ACL quarterly journal, Computational Linguistics, reduced registration at most ACL-sponsored conferences, discounts on ACL-sponsored publications and participation in ACL Special Interest Groups.
 Since 1988, Computational Linguistics has been the primary forum for research on computational linguistics and natural language processing.